 The literature review shows that there is no generally accepted definition for IT (business) value.
 IT-value terms are confused and categories for IT value are diverse in the IT literature.
 It has been reflected that both organizational value and customer value from IT are significant.
 However, organizational/internal aspects are dominant in the IT literature, and customer perspectives are neglected.
-Further, the meaning of firm performance and its relation to IT business value is indistinct.
+Firm performance depends on cash inflows that are received from customers.
+For that reason, we regard the integration of the customer view as essential when defining IT value.

 This research has several objectives.
-First, it aims to provide a definition for IT value that integrates organizational and customer-based views.
-Second, unitary categories for organizational value and customer value are searched.
-Third, it tries to clear up the theoretical relationships between organizational value, customer value and firm performance as well as customer value and competitive advantage.
+First, it aims to expand our understanding of IT value by integrating a customer-based view.
+Second, it attempts to identify a consistent definition of IT value including concise categories.
+Third, it tries to clear up the theoretical relationships between customer value from IT, firm performance, and competitive advantage.

-To find an appropriate integrative definition and categories for IT value (first and second objective), IT-value types/activities from the IT literature were coded by template analysis as described in the following method section.
+To find an appropriate integrative definition and categories of IT value (first and second objective), IT-value types/activities from the IT literature were coded by template analysis as described in the following method section.
 The third objective was achieved by conceptual analysis in the discussion section.